Random Access Channel Coding in the Finite Blocklength Regime: Main Result

-For $k = 0$, the only error term in \eqref{eq:0treps0} is the probability that the decoder does not correctly estimate that the number of active transmitters is 0 at time $n_0$.
-For $k \geq 1$, in the operational regime of interest, that is, when $\epsilon_k$'s are nonvanishing with $n_k$, the dominating term is \eqref{dominating}, which is the probability that the true codeword set produces a low information density.
-The remaining terms are all negligible, as shown in the refined asymptotic analysis of the bound in \thmref{thm:Pe} (see Section~\ref{sec:achproof}, below).
-The remaining terms bound the probability that the decoder incorrectly estimates the number of active transmitters as 0 \eqref{eq:0transmitter}, the probability that two or more transmitters send the same message \eqref{repetition}\footnote{Given the use of identical encoders, multiple encoders sending the same message is difficult to analyze; we therefore treat this (exponentially rare) event as an error.}, the probability that the decoder estimates the number of active transmitters as $t$ for some $1 \leq t<k$ and decodes those $t$ messages correctly \eqref{wrongtime}, and the probability that the decoder estimates the number of active transmitters as $t$ for some $1 \leq t\leq k$ and decodes the messages from $s$ of those $t$ transmitters incorrectly and the messages from the remaining $t-s$ of those transmitters correctly \eqref{confususer1}--\eqref{eqn:confususer}.
+The operational regime of interest is when $\epsilon_0, \dots, \epsilon_k$ are constant; that is, $\epsilon_k$ does not vanish as $n_k$ grows.
+For $k = 0$, the error term in \eqref{eq:0treps0} is the probability that the decoder does not correctly determine that the number of active transmitters is 0 at time $n_0$.
+For $k > 0$, \eqref{eq:dominating} is the probability that the true codeword set produces a low information density.
+This is the dominating term in the regime of interest.
+All remaining terms are negligible, as shown in the refined asymptotic analysis of the bound in \thmref{thm:nonasymp} (see Section~\ref{sec:achproof}, below.)
+The remaining terms bound the probability that the decoder incorrectly estimates the number of active transmitters as 0 \eqref{eq:0transmitter}, the probability that two or more transmitters send the same message \eqref{eq:repetition},\footnote{Given the use of identical encoders, multiple encoders sending the same message can be beneficial or harmful, depending on the channel.
+To simplify the analysis, we treat this (exponentially rare) event as an error.} the probability that the decoder estimates the number of active transmitters as $t$ for some $1 \leq t<k$ and decodes those $t$ messages correctly \eqref{eq:wrongtime}, and the probability that the decoder estimates the number of active transmitters as $t$ for some $1 \leq t\leq k$ and decodes to $s$ messages that were not transmitted and $t-s$ messages that were transmitted \eqref{eq:confususer1}--\eqref{eq:confususer}.

-One advantage of \thmref{thm:Pe} is that the bound on the error probability for $k$ active transmitters is not a function of the maximum number of active transmitters, $K$; it only depends on the RACs up to $k$ active transmitters.
-For $k = 1, 2$, the expression in \eqref{dominating}--\eqref{eqn:confususer} particularizes to

-Although it is highly desirable to prove a converse result with the second-order term matching that in \eqref{eq:2order}, it remains an open problem whether such a converse exists.
-Dueck \cite{dueck1981strong} derived the first strong converse for the discrete memoryless MAC by leveraging the blowing-up lemma under the average-error definition of capacity.
-Ahlswede \cite{ahlswede1982elementary} further improved Dueck's result by using a so-called ``wringing technique" to show that the codeword pairs are almost independent.
-This technique leads to the following upper-bound on the sum-rate with blocklength $n$ and average error probability $\epsilon$, for 2-transmitter discrete memoryless MAC: